Winckelmans

 Authentic Colours and Patterns Drawing on their centuries of manufacturing history allows Winckelmans to reproduce heritage colours, in order to ensure that you get an authentic look and feel for any kind of job that you are trying to create, whether it be contemporary or heritage, and beyond.
 With the tiles have a colour palette of over 50 different colours ranging from diverse to harmonious it allows you to mix and match them together in order to make any of the over 1000 different patterns that are possible to create unique to you.
 In order to ensure that you are getting authentic Winckelmans tiles then it is best to note that the matt finish and square edges that are common with Winckelmans have become hallmarks of their authenticity and quality.
 Whereas other tiles are often manufactured with a cushioned edge, dimples surfaces and a glossy or ‘plastic’ sheen that is common with other types of tiles.

-Today Today, the company is run by the fifth generation of the family, who have made many decisions in order to keep the company going and to keep up with the workload that is being asked by them.
-This has been done by investing in a second factory, which has managed to boost the staff levels up from the 120 staff members that work in the original factory, many of these have spent the bulk of their careers within the factory and their full involvement and knowledge of the products is what helps to form the basis of the company's success.
-Primarily as these people are the caretakers of the traditional know-how that the company thrives to preserve, but simply preserving it is not enough, with an era of multiple challenges, it is becoming essential for the factories to move with the times and to find a balance between respect for tradition and modernised production tools, while still upholding the companies values.
-So remember when you next wish to incorporate Winckelmans into your next project, that this tile is not just an ordinary tile, it is an art form in both the way that it is made and laid, in order to ensure that your design will be around for centuries to come, just like the company that produces it.
-Talk to the team at the Tile Shed on how you can incorporate the Wincklemans range into your next project.
+Today Today, the company is run by the fifth generation of the family, who have made many decisions to keep the company going and to keep up with the workload being asked of them.
+This has been done by investing in a second factory, which has managed to boost the staff levels up from the 120 staff members that work in the original factory; many of these have spent the bulk of their careers within the factory, and their full involvement and knowledge of the products are what helps to form the basis of the company's success.
+Primarily as these people are the caretakers of the traditional know-how that the company thrives to preserve, but simply preserving it is not enough; with an era of multiple challenges, it is becoming essential for the factories to move with the times and to find a balance between respect for tradition and modernised production tools, while still upholding the companies values.
+So remember when you wish to incorporate Winckelmans into your next project: This tile is not just an ordinary tile; it is an art form in both the way that it is made and laid to ensure that your design will be around for centuries to come, just like the company that produces it.
+Talk to the team at the Tile Shed about how you can incorporate the Wincklemans range into your next project.

-(Please note that not all products are displayed so we recommend downloading the Wincklemans Catalogue and from there we can arrange viewing of any of the items by request).
+(Please note that not all products are displayed, so we recommend downloading the Wincklemans Catalogue.
+From there, we can arrange to view any of the items upon request.)